-- Increasing the use of the Public Contracts Scotland website at Home Public Contracts Scotland. - Increasing the use of the procurement page on the Council's intranet (portal). - Increasing the use of the procurement section of the Council's website. - Increase attendance at "meet the buyer" or equivalent events to cover areas of concern, engage with local suppliers and advise on how to become a supplier to the Council.
-Encourage main contractors to engage with SMEs through the inclusion of Community Benefit clauses. - Encourage suppliers to the Council to access support available to business, via Business Gateway Orkney and the Supplier Development Programme. - Participate in "How to Tender" in person Workshops run by the Supplier Development Programme in conjunction with Business Gateway Orkney.
+- Increasing the use of the Public Contracts Scotland website. - Increasing the use of the procurement page on the Council's intranet (portal). - Increasing the use of the procurement section of the Council's website. - Increase attendance at "meet the buyer" or equivalent events to cover areas of concern, engage with local suppliers and advise on how to become a supplier to the Council.
+Encourage main contractors to engage with SMEs through the inclusion of Community Benefit clauses.

+• Participate in "How to Tender" in person Workshops run by the Supplier Development Programme in conjunction with Business Gateway Orkney.